 Local National healthcare

-If you are currently living in another European country and are registered for public healthcare, it is important to request an S1 Form.
+If you are currently living in another European country and are registered for public healthcareit is important to request an S1 Form.
 It is a Certificate of entitlement to healthcare if you don’t live in the country where you are insured.
-It will give the information to the French healthcare of your rights in your previous European country of residence and will facilitate your registration.
+It will give information to French healthcare about your rights in your previous European country of residence and will facilitate your registration.

 Redirect your postal mail